P-p-H-d/mlib/README.md

 ### M-I-LIST

-This header is for creating intrusive dual-chained list.
+This header is for creating intrusive doubly-linked list.

 #### ILIST\_INTERFACE(name, type)

-Extend an object by adding the necessary interface to handle it within a dual linked intrusive list.
+Extend an object by adding the necessary interface to handle it within an intrusive doubly-linked list.
 This is the intrusive part.
 It shall be put within the structure of the object to link, at the top level of the structure.